dguitarbite/mkcloudruns/README.md

 ## Initial Setup

 * Clone the repository
+  * These wrappers would eventually be part of automation repository, so I am trying to serve both worlds here ... use your common sense ;).
 * Setup up libvirt, KVM,LVM as per the automation repo, follow (this link)[https://github.com/dguitarbite/automation/blob/master/docs/mkcloud.md]
 * Create a LVM drive either using dd or give it one partition from your disk drive.